Urban and Regional Planning

 What is Urban and Regional Planning?

-Urban and Regional Planners identify, analyze, and propose solutions to 21st century social and environmental challenges.
+Urban and Regional Planners identify, analyze, and propose solutions to 21st century urban social and environmental challenges.
 Planners work with stakeholders and officials to promote development that is economically efficient, socially equitable, and sustainable.

 Planning is a way of thinking, but also a way of acting effectively.
 Urban and Regional Planning majors learn to systematically define urban problems, analyze them using geospatial and other methods, and apply appropriate concepts and techniques to solve them.
 Students gain skills in critical thinking, research, techniques, and public communications through independent research and team projects.
 Our graduates are well prepared for public and private opportunities in planning and development.